techidaily/site-ai-voice/source/_posts/new-update-6-best-voice-changers-you-cant-miss-for-2024.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/2127886/18498" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+## Part 3: Author’s Recommendations: The Best AI Voice Generator for Multiple Platforms

+Do you want to know the **best free AI voice generator** you can use on multiple platforms?
+The tool that is suitable for this stands out is Wondershare Virbo.
+Do you want to know why creators consider using Virbo?
+The understated points will help you to find the answer to this question:

+### 1\.
+Natural Human Voices

+Firstly, Virbo integrates 120+ human voices within its ecosystem.
+Having human voices in voiceover videos without spending dollars is a blessing for the users.
+You can use its in-built human voices as per the language and accent.
+Moreover, it can read the text in a precisely accurate manner, which also adds a human touch AI-generated audio.

 ### 2\.
 Voice Customization Option

 In this **best free AI voice generator**, you can find endless options for customization.
 It lets you select the voice as per your need.
 For instance, if you need to create audio based on marketing, you can select the audio for that.
 It also offers you to choose the voice based on gender, such as male and female.